-The components of each Division's margining methodology are set forth in Rule 4 of each Division's Rules, available on the DTCC website.
+The components of each Division's margining methodology are set forth in Rule 4 of the MBSD Rules and in the Margin Component Schedule in the GSD Rules, available on the DTCC website.

 Pricing and data sources

 As described under Principle 5 (Collateral), the SV Framework sets forth the manner in which FICC identifies, measures, monitors, and manages the risks related to the pricing of securities processed or otherwise held by FICC.